basaberi6/C6_ML5/README.md

 c.
 Product and Category Insights
 Understand which product categories drive sales, enabling better assortment planning and promotional focus.
-## Data Preparation & Feature Engineering
-- Smoothed out seasonal swings with sine/cosine date transforms
-- Tamed large values by applying log and square transforms to quantities
-- Created business‑centric metrics such as profit per unit, discount‑to‑quantity ratios, and customer/category averages to capture buying habits

-### Key Business Takeaway From This Modeling Project for Sales Strategy
+## 🧭 Key Business Takeaway From This Modeling Project for Sales Strategy
 Sales performance is most strongly influenced by profit margins, not just discounts.
 While offering discounts can help, our analysis shows that excessive discounts often reduce profitability without significantly boosting sales.
 High-margin products like Copiers consistently deliver better sales outcomes.
 To grow revenue effectively, focus on promoting profitable products, optimizing discount strategies, and understanding customer buying patterns.

-## Superstore Sales Dataset
+## 📊 Superstore Sales

 Superstore dataset containing Information related to Sales, Profits and other interesting facts of a Superstore giant from 2015 to 2019. https://www.kaggle.com/datasets/vivek468/superstore-dataset-final?resource=download